 - Mohs Scale of Rock and Metal Hardness: Generally about an 8.
 With songs like Violate and Down To None falling into the 7 category and Descend The Shades Of Night being a little hard to pin down on this scale (the softer sections are about a 2, but the harder sections are 7-8).
 A couple songs, such as "Blood For Blood" and the first half of "Struck A Nerve," go up to a 9.

-- New Sound Album: Burn My Eyes and The More Things Change were essentially straightforward Groove Metal, with some songs having more of a Thrash Metal influence.
+- New Sound Album: Burn My Eyes and The More Things Change were essentially straightforward Groove Metal, with some songs having more of a Thrash Metal influence, though The More Things Change was where they started to include Nu Metal elements.
 The Burning Red and Supercharger added more elements of Nu Metal, including rapped vocals on some songs.
-Through the Ashes of Empires was a return to Groove Metal, a sound which the band has mostly stuck with since, but focusing more heavily on Thrash Metal with some more progressive elements on The Blackening and Unto the Locust.
+Through the Ashes of Empires was a return to Groove Metal with a side of melodic metalcore, a sound which the band has mostly stuck with since, but focusing more heavily on Thrash Metal with some more progressive elements on The Blackening and Unto the Locust.

 - Ominous Latin Chanting: The first part of "I am Hell".

 - "Reason You Suck" Speech: The song "Left Unfinished" is essentially one big "Fuck you" to Rob Flynn's abusive birth parents (he was rescued from them and placed into a foster home when he was five years old).